 High Reliability Organizations (HROs) approach harm and the risk of harm differently, with the goal, plan, systems and mindset that only Zero Harm is acceptable.
-Learn more from Tony Milian, Senior Advisor with Value Capture.
+Learn more in this video by Tony Milian, Senior Advisor with Value Capture.

 You can also listen to Tony talk about these concepts in an episode of our Habitual Excellence podcast.
 A transcript of this video also follows, below.

 Podcast Episode with Tony

 Tony Milian: Hello, and thank you for joining me in this brief overview of a key characteristic shared by High Reliability Organizations.
 In this video we're going to cover the topic of preoccupation with failure.

 My name is Tony Milian, and I'm a senior advisor with Value Capture.
 We help healthcare organizations capture dramatically more value through achieving perfect care and perfect safety for patients and staff.

 In the healthcare industry, many of us have heard about the concept of high reliability organizing.
 So what is a high reliability organization, and why does it matter to you as a healthcare professional?

 High Reliability Organizations are organizations that operate in complex high hazard domains for extended periods without series accident or catastrophic failures.
 Industries with great examples of High Reliability Organizations include transportation, particularly train travel and air travel, nuclear power, manufacturing, emergency services like fire and forest fire services, and even some extreme sports like skydiving.